 We can’t have a list of London gardens without mentioning the largest royal park, Richmond Park, west of central London.
 The park covers an area of 1000 acres with wide open spaces, grassy areas, and mature trees and is home to over 650 deer.
 It is a very peaceful place to unwind and is close to central London.

-Richmond Park has a protected status as an important wildlife habitat and is a National Nature Reserve.
+Richmond Park has a protected status as an essential wildlife habitat and is a National Nature Reserve.
 It’s a popular family park with plenty of space for various activities.
-You can rent bikes, go fishing, and even enjoy a round of golf at Richmond Park Golf Club.
+You can rent bikes, go fishing, and even enjoy golf at Richmond Park Golf Club.

 8. Greenwich Park

-Situated on a hill overlooking the River Thames, Greenwich Park is the oldest enclosed London royal park covering 74 acres.
-It is the largest green space in South East London and offers panoramic views of the city and the River Thames.
+Greenwich Park is the oldest enclosed London royal park, covering 74 acres on a hill overlooking the River Thames.
+South East London’s most significant green space offers panoramic views of the city and the River Thames.

 Greenwich Park is open all year round from 6 a.m. to 9.30 p.m. and hosts many events throughout the year, including a 5k or 10k race.